Reliable one-bit quantization of bandlimited graph data via single-shot noise shaping: Numerical Experiments

 Figure \ref{fig:Bunny} compares the quantized representations $\f_{\bq} = \bL_r \bq$ of an exemplary data sample on the bunny graph with their unquantized counterpart.
 The figure visualizes how well low-bandwith data on graphs can be preserved by coarsely quantized samples.
 Furthermore, Figure \ref{fig:Bunny} (f)--(h) suggests that, under our single-shot noise shaping approach, the quantization error accumulates at ``high-curvature'' regions of the graph.
 It would be desirable to understand this effect in future work.

-\textbf{Experiment 2: Empirical and Theoretical Bit-Depth Scaling.} In this experiment, we investigate the effect of quantization bit-depth on the reconstruction accuracy of bandlimited graph signals under the SSNS method, and compare its empirical performance with our theoretical error bounds.
-We consider the same graph topologies as in Experiment 1.
-For each graph, we generate bandlimited graph signals supported on the first $r=200$ graph Fourier modes, and generate $50$ independent signal realizations.
-We measure the relative squared reconstruction error \eqref{eq:num:rel:error} and report the average error over all realizations for each bit-depth.

-The theoretical analysis predicts that the reconstruction error scales as $ \mathcal{O}\!\left( 2^{-B} \right) $ if $r$ and $N$ are fixed.
-In Figure \ref{fig:BitDepth}, we display this bound (up to a constant factor) together with the average relative error.
-We see that for small bit rates the actual average error is considerably smaller than expected.
-Note that this does not contradict our error bounds which are based on worst-case estimates.

-\textbf{Experiment 3: SSNS vs. SSS-R and Worst-Case Error Guarantees.} Finally, we compare the performance of SSNS to our theoretical worst-case guarantees in Theorem~\ref{thm:ErrorBound} and to the \emph{Step-by-Step-Serving with Replacement (SSS-R)} method of \citet{krahmer2023quantization,krahmer2026quantization} under a fixed quantization budget of \(\log\log N\) bits required by the SSS-R method, cf.\ Section \ref{sec:Comparison}.
-Figure~\ref{fig:theory-SSNS-SSS-R} reports the Relative Error (on logarithmic scale) as a function of \(r\) for several representative graph topologies, including grid, ring, and Swiss-roll graphs.
-For each bandwidth value, the reported error is obtained by averaging over multiple random realizations.
+\textbf{Experiment 2: SSNS vs. SSS-R and Worst-Case Error Guarantees.} In the second experiment, we compare the performance of SSNS to our theoretical worst-case guarantees in Theorem~\ref{thm:ErrorBound}, to naive MSQ directly applied to the data, and to the \emph{Step-by-Step-Serving with Replacement (SSS-R)} method of \citet{krahmer2023quantization,krahmer2026quantization} under a fixed quantization budget of \(\log\log N\) bits required by the SSS-R method, cf.\ Section \ref{sec:Comparison}.\footnote{We did not include LGFF-based quantization \citep{reingruber2025efficient} in Experiment 2.
+Their method is hard to compare directly to ours since it produces overcomplete representations $\bq \in \calA^M$, for $M \ge N$, and operates in the transform domain with bit allocation, where informative coefficients receive more bits, while less relevant coefficients receive fewer bits.} Figure~\ref{fig:theory-SSNS-SSS-R} reports the Relative Error (on logarithmic scale) as a function of \(r\) for several representative graph topologies, including grid, ring, and Swiss-roll graphs.
+For each bandwidth value, the reported error is obtained by averaging over multiple random realizations (95\% confidence intervals are provided).

 We compare our proposed \emph{SSNS} method with the baseline SSS-R scheme.
 Across all graph models, SSNS consistently attains lower or comparable average relative error for small to moderate bandwidths.
 As the bandwidth increases, the error of both methods grows, reflecting the increased incoherence of the graph Fourier basis associated with larger neighborhoods.
 For larger bandwidths, SSS-R shows more stability and achieves lower error.
 Let us mention that SSS-R only requires $\calO(rN \log(N))$ operations, which makes it more efficient for higher bandwidths.
 However, SSS-R is not available for 1-bit quantization and always requires $N \log(N)$-bits on average.